liv-ac-uk/comp122/labs/objects/README.md

 # A Touch of Class

-All of the variables we have used so far (with the exception of `Comp122`) have been primitive data types.
+All of the variables we have used so far (with the exception of `Arrays` and `Comp122`) have been primitive data types.
 There's an awful lot you can do with primitive data types, in languages such as C we only have primitive data types (and people have done an awful lot with C).

 In Java however we have the option of creating more complex datatypes, classes!